The 39 Clues: In Too Deep

 In Too Deep is the sixth book in the series.
 It was written by Jude Watson (who also wrote Beyond the Grave) and published on November 3, 2009.
 It is 168 pages long.

 Dan and Amy explore the Justice and Police Museum.
 They become separated; Amy is introduced to Isabel Kabra, Ian and Natalie's mother, while Dan learns the Kabras are interested in Robert Cahill Henderson, who got famous by attempting to assassinate Mark Twain and going insane.
 Amy, Dan, and Nellie seek out Amy and Dan's first cousin once removed, Shepherd Trent.
 A private pilot by trade, he reveals he flew Hope and Arthur on their list visit and agrees to take Amy, Dan, and Nellie and follow that same itinerary.
 After a surfing encounter with the Holts, Amy and Dan realize that their parents were on the trail of Amelia Earhart.
 Amy receives a call from Ian asking to meet and agrees to go alone.
 She is stopped by Irina who claims that Isabel intends to lie to her about the death of her parents.
 On Isabel's yacht, Amy declines an alliance and is rescued by Hamilton when Isabel tries to kill her.
 After another dangerous encounter with the Kabras on the runway, Amy, Dan, Nellie, and Shepherd arrive in Coober Pedy, Henderson's last recorded location and a location Hope and Arthur likely visited in secret.
 They find cryptic messages written in Troppo's room.
 While exploring the opal mines, Isabel drops venomous snakes and spiders on them; Dan has an asthma attack but the four escape unharmed.
 They conclude Henderson had a laboratory in Java.
-Irina poses as Amy and Dan's legal guarding and prevents Shepherd from flying them to Jakarta, but he slips the necessary documents to Nellie who shocks Amy and Dan when she reveals herself to be a pilot.
+Irina poses as Amy and Dan's legal guardian and prevents Shepherd from flying them to Jakarta, but he slips the necessary documents to Nellie who shocks Amy and Dan when she reveals herself to be a pilot.
 Amy and Dan sneak off and charter a fishing boat to take them to explore the islands; they discover Alistair has already found what remains of Henderson's lab.
 A storm forces them to spend the night in a small house on the island, where Amy, through dreams and memory, realizes that Isabel set the fire that killed her parents but Alistair, Eisenhower, and Irina were all there.
 She is awoken by a fire in the present, burning down the small house.
 Irina arrives, blaming Isabel for both fires, and sacrifices herself for Amy, Dan, and Alistair.
 Amy and Dan realize the clue is water while Nellie arrives with a boat to rescue them.